w-schwier/CV/README.md

 [Projects](#projects) | [Skills](#skills) | [Education](#education) | [Experience](#experience) | [Hobbies and Interests](#hobbies-and-interests)

-I am an energetic and ambitious back end Junior Developer; looking for a role where I can consolidate and push my programming knowledge to it's limits, while also gaining exposure to new and exciting aspects of the programming field.
+I am an energetic and ambitious full stack Junior Developer; looking for a role where I can consolidate and push my programming knowledge to it's limits, while also gaining exposure to new and exciting aspects of the programming field.

 After graduating from Leicester University with a degree in law, I went travelling for three months around Australia and South East Asia.
 Upon my return I started working on the family farm.
-Having completed the pre-course, I am now about to start a full-time course at Makers Academy, a 16 week software development bootcamp.
+Having enjoyed working on the farm, I still realised it wasn't what I wanted to do for the rest of my life.
+I started teaching myself coding on a raspberry pi and fell in love.
+Since then I have just finished a full-time course at Makers Academy; A 16 week, highly selective and intense software development bootcamp.
+I am now looking for full time employment in a job that excites me supports my continued learning.

 ## Skills